Canberra Plaza, Singapore: Locality

 Canberra Plaza is located in the northern part of Sembawang and is part of a mixed-use transit-oriented development.
 Around the Plaza are new and upcoming HDB public housing developments (which forms Sembawang Neighbourhood 1), private condominiums as well as landed properties (Sembawang Springs Estate).
 Also in the vicinity is Yishun Industrial Park A which mainly comprises workshops of manufacturing businesses as well as automobile repair shops.
 In addition, the Singapore subsidiaries of multinational corporations such as Murata Manufacturing and ASM Assembly Systems are located within the industrial park.
 The Singapore Civil Defence Force 3rd Division Headquarters (co-located within Yishun Fire Station) and foreign migrant workers dormitories (Simpang Lodges 1 & 2) are located nearby.

 Layout

 Canberra Plaza is designed with three commercial stories that have a combined gross floor area of 11000 m2 The main anchor tenants include a supermarket and food courts.
 Other commercial units include restaurants, enrichment centres as well as clinics.
 A sheltered plaza for community activities and a water playground is incorporated into the design of Canberra Plaza as well.
-In order to improve connectivity, a portion of the ground level will be kept open for 24-hours and an sheltered elevated pedestrian footbridge will also link housing precincts (such as Eastlink II @ Canberra) across Canberra Way to Canberra Plaza.
+In order to improve connectivity, a portion of the ground level will be kept open for 24-hours and a sheltered elevated pedestrian footbridge will also link housing precincts (such as Eastlink II @ Canberra) across Canberra Way to Canberra Plaza.
 A similar footbridge will connect Canberra Plaza to Canberra MRT station which is located across Canberra Link.